junaid1460/v8-perf/turbo/compiler.md

 # Ignition and TurboFan Compiler Pipeline

+Fully activated with v8 version 5.9.
+Earliest LTS Node.js release with a TurboFan activated pipleline is Node.js v8.

 ## Simplified Pipeline

 - once crankshaft was taken out of the mix the below pipeline was possible